Differentiated Marketing for Professional Services

 To address its decision-maker audience (strategic leaders/influencers), AIM has produced targeted educational content, including an ebook entitled, “Leader’s Guide to B2B Organic Growth” and an associated video series.
 AIM also publishes a special executive-level blog that shares “stories from the trenches.”
 It reads like a CEO sharing battle stories and insights to another CEO running a large company.
 All the marketing tools and techniques used with this audience focused on how executives like to learn.
 Messaging covers product launch strategies—and how these strategies contribute to growth.

 For its practitioner audience (tactical implementers), AIM has developed a series of specialized workshops that are more practical in nature.
 These workshops focus more on product blueprinting and de-risking rather than on B2B organic growth.

-An AEC Differentiated Marketing Strategy: Woodward and Curran
+An AEC Differentiated Marketing Strategy: Woodard and Curran

 So it took a step back and conducted brand perception research across several industries to better understand buying behavior and audience issues.
 It also conducted demand research around specific services such as outsourced environmental health and safety services for private Fortune 100 firms to gauge prospect interest.